Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 Viral hepatitis The drug is dosed according to the table with the patient’s body weight.
 Up to four times a day.
 Up to ten days.

-Renal failure in a chronic form The drug is dosed according to the table with the patient's body weight.
-It is used as an element of complex therapy.
+Chronic renal failure The drug is dosed according to the table with the patient’s body weight.
+Used as an element of complex therapy.
 Up to four times a day.
 Up to one month.

-Toxicosis during pregnancy The drug is dosed according to the table with the patient's body weight.
-Polysorb is taken before or after a meal.
+Toxicosis during pregnancy The drug is dosed according to the table with the patient’s body weight.
+Polysorb is taken before or after meals.
 The time gap between taking the suspension and food should be at least one hour.
 Three times a day.
 Up to two weeks.

-hangover syndrome The drug is dosed according to the table with the patient's body weight.
-Immediately after the manifestation, five doses of Polysorb are carried out at intervals of one hour.
-In parallel with such therapy, it is necessary to increase fluid intake as much as possible.
+Hangover syndrome The drug is dosed according to the table with the patient’s body weight.
+Immediately after manifestation, five doses of Polysorb are administered at intervals of one hour.
+In parallel with such therapy, it is necessary to maximize fluid intake.
 Five times a day.
 Up to two days.

-Preventive therapy for hangover syndrome The drug is dosed according to the table with the patient's body weight.
-The dose of Polysorb is applied before alcohol consumption, after its cessation and the next morning.
+Preventive therapy for hangover syndrome The drug is dosed according to the table with the patient’s body weight.
+The dose of Polysorb is used before drinking alcohol, after stopping it and the next morning.
 Three times per course.
 Two days.

 Contraindications to the use of Polysorb and possible side effects